What's New

 New features and improvements in ENGRAM Knowledge Hub — newest first.

-Until now ENGRAM only kept the memories you deliberately committed.
+Learn more in the docs →Until now ENGRAM only kept the memories you deliberately committed.
 Now it can also notice the salient things you didn't stop to flag — a decision you landed on, a fact you established, a preference you voiced — and gather them at the close of a task into a set of suggested memories.
 Nothing inferred is ever recalled on the quiet: every suggestion first passes an independent reviewer, and only the clearly worth-keeping ones are kept automatically — the rest wait for you.
 A new Suggestions inbox in the Memory Explorer collects everything awaiting your review — inferred proposals and your own committed recaps, each badged by where it came from — to Accept or Reject in one place.
 Inferred suggestions are off by default, and nothing inferred becomes recallable without the reviewer's approval or your accept.

 ENGRAM has always remembered by quietly observing your work.
 Now you — or an assistant working alongside you — can deliberately decide this is worth remembering: a decision and its rationale, an established fact, a preference.
 One remember action commits it, and it becomes part of what ENGRAM recalls for you.
 At the close of a coding session or task, ENGRAM can gather the whole arc into a recap — proposed for your review, not saved behind your back.
 Accept it to make those memories recallable, or set it aside.
 Nothing durable is kept without your say-so.